Azure-Samples/azuresandbox/README.md

     * There is a [known issue](https://github.com/hashicorp/terraform-provider-azurerm/issues/2977) that causes Terraform plan or apply operations to fail after provisioning an Azure Files share behind a private endpoint.
 If this is causing plan or apply operations to fail you can either whitelist the IP address of the client environment on the storage account firewall or use [Target Resources](https://developer.hashicorp.com/terraform/tutorials/state/resource-targeting) to work around it.
   * *Windows Server*: This configuration uses [Azure Automation State Configuration (DSC)](https://learn.microsoft.com/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Automanage Machine Configuration](https://learn.microsoft.com/azure/governance/machine-configuration/overview).
 This configuration will be updated to the new implementation in a future release.
     * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
-  * *Linux*: This configuration uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
-    * *azurerm_linux_virtual_machine.vm_jumpbox_linux*: ARM tags are currently used to pass some configuration data to cloud-init.
-This dependency on ARM tags could make the configuration more fragile if users manually manipulate ARM tags or they are overwritten by Azure Policy.
 * Identity, Access Management and Authentication.
   * *Authentication*: These configurations use a service principal to authenticate with Azure which requires a client secret to be shared.
 This is due to the requirement that sandbox users be limited to a *Contributor* Azure RBAC role assignment which is not authorized to do Azure RBAC role assignments.
 Production environments should consider using [managed identities](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share secrets.
     * *SQL Server Authentication*: By default this configuration uses mixed mode authentication.
 Production deployments should use Windows integrated authentication as per best practices.